alpha-convert/delta/README.md

 ### Types

-Values in Delta are data streams, and so the types in Delta are *stream types*.
+Values in delta are data streams, and so the types in delta are *stream types*.
 Stream types are similar to regular expressions in that they describe the structure of a sequence of data.

-The most important type in Delta is the *star* type of repeated values.
+The most important type in delta is the *star* type of repeated values.
 This type is written like `s*`, where `s` is another stream type.
 For example, type `Int*` is the type of streams of ints, one int after another.
 A value of type `Int*` is a finite, but potentially unbounded, stream of values of type `Int`.
 Programming with star streams is a lot like programming with lists.
 Terms of type `s*` come in two forms: they are either `nil`, the empty stream of `s`s, or `e :: e'`, where `e` has type `s`, and `e'` has type `s*`.

 ### Syntax